pchatzak/CYO-Project/README.md

 # CYO-Project:
-The files in this repository are the output of the CYO Capstone project for the ´Data Science Professional Certificate Program´.
+The files in this repository are the output of the CYO Capstone project for the Data Science Professional Certificate Program.
 This repository contains the following files:

 1. README.md: *This file explaining the repository´s content.*